diku-dk/futhark/docs/man/futhark-opencl.rst

   Load an OpenCL binary from the indicated file.

+-n, --no-print-result

+  Do not print the program result.

 -p, --platform=NAME

   Use the first OpenCL platform whose name contains the given string.